mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

   :::warning
   These changes only apply to the new pickers.
-  The legacy pickers keep the `PickerStaticWrapper` internal component until there removal.
+  The legacy pickers keep the `PickerStaticWrapper` internal component until their removal.

-  For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section
+  For more information about these new pickers, take a look at the [New picker components](#new-picker-components) section
   :::

 ## Date library and adapters